 The following is a checklist of questions and considerations to go through when looking at using any of these available apps.

 Does the abusive person have physical access to your phone?

 If you’re living with or are physically around the abusive person, they could have access to your device to monitor your activities.
-Consider using a passcode on the device to limit their access.
+Consider using a passcode or authentication factors on the device to limit their access.
 If doing that feels unsafe, consider using an app that allows you to password protect it so the specific content within or about the app may be less accessible.
 If the person regularly forces you to give them access to the phone, consider accessing the content on a different device that they don’t have access to.

 Do you think that the abuser is monitoring your phone activity, even without having physical access to the phone?

 With the right spyware tool or remote access permissions, it’s possible for an abuser to monitor all device activity without needing constant access to it.
 Generally, the person would need physical access to your phone to install any spyware, but once installed the person can monitor all activity remotely through their computer or phone.
 If you think that this is happening, consider using a “safer” device, meaning one the abuser hasn’t had any access to or may likely discover, to look up resources and information.

 Does the app do what it says it will do?

 It is critical to test an app before relying on it, especially if you’re interested in using a personal safety app that shares your location information with trusted individuals and/or police in the case of an emergency.
 Rather than accessing an app that then diverts you to an external call, dialling 000 or 112 directly may be the quickest and most effective way to get help in an emergency.
 When calling, be sure to provide as much information about your specific location and situation as possible.